samhageahmad/cpython/Doc/library/stdtypes.rst

 .. method:: bytes.isupper()
             bytearray.isupper()

-   Return ``True`` if there is at least one uppercase alphabetic ASCII character in the sequence and no lowercase ASCII characters, ``False`` otherwise.
+   Return true if there is at least one uppercase alphabetic ASCII character in the sequence and no lowercase ASCII characters, false otherwise.

    For example::